-The incumbent will work on the Program Efficiency Team and will coordinate data stream collection and analyses related to costing, budgeting, and financing of PEPFAR program implementation.
+The incumbent will work on the Program Efficiency Team and assist in the coordination of data stream collection and analyses related to costing, budgeting, and financing of PEPFAR program implementation.
 Tasks are targeted on ensuring efficient and sustainable implementation of PEPFAR’s HIV/AIDS interventions in order to deliver an AIDS-free generation in a manner that is transparent, accountable, and impactful.
 The incumbent serves as a Costing and Finance Program Analyst and a technical resource to the Team Lead and Deputy Coordinator for PRIME.

 Major Duties and Responsibilities

 - Serve as an analyst supporting the costing, budgeting, and financing of HIV/AIDS interventions associated with the implementation of PEPFAR.
 These activities occur in support of the development, review, and approval and oversight of the annual interagency strategies and budgets for the PEPFAR country and regional programs, as well as translation of these country programs into implementing partner level budgets and work plans.

 - Provide accurate and timely data to inform funding decisions, including through reports and analysis for both internal and external stakeholders.